aerogo/pack/README.md

 ### Templates

 Templates are registered as public functions in the `components` package and can be called directly.
 All components are global, thus you can call a component from one file in another file without any import directives.
-Components return an HTML `string` but they use a single `bytes.Buffer` via streaming under the hood, which is extremely fast.
+Components return an HTML `string` but they use a single `bytes.Buffer` via pooling and streaming under the hood, which is extremely fast.